Donrwalsh/game/README.md

 ### Project
 - A 'built with' readme section itemizing all the different technologies would be cool.
+- Single css file that imports a bunch of sub-files would be dope.

 ### Bars
 - Show red danger popup on screen when a request fails